The64thGamer/cheeseepedia/content/wiki/happy-holidays-1998.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
 ***Happy Holidays 1998* was a Christmas themed show that released in December of 1998 at Chuck E. Cheese's.
-The show reused segments from CEC Xmas 1991 Show | Holiday 1991 and Holiday Special 1992 | Holiday 1992.''**
+The show reused segments from CEC Xmas 1991 Show and Holiday Special 1992.''**

 ## Show List